hayaksu/Android_IM_App/README.md

 The tutorial will walk you through building an instant messaging app using Sinch in less than two hours!

 We update the tutorial to include Arabic spam message detection.
+The application will alert the user for any upcoming spam message.

 **Requirements**